mattp532/MindMate/frontend/FIREBASE_SETUP.md

 4. **CORS errors**
    - Add your domain to authorized domains in Firebase console

+5. **Configuration file not found**
+   - Make sure you've copied the template file to `src/firebase/config.js`
+   - Check that the file path is correct

 ## Additional Features to Consider

 - Password reset functionality